SchoGiGIT/Mueller-Spraydos-AgOpenGPS-section-control/README.md

 ### Montage parts
 * Wood screw D3 l15 X14 (for al the lids)
 * Bolt M4 l15 X4 (for mounting the bracket to the electronics box)
-* Nut M4 X4 (for mounting the bracket to the electronics box)
+* For mounting the bracket to the electronics box (one of the two)
+  * Nut M4 X4
+  * Hotmelt nut M4 X4
 * Bolt M5 l45 X1 (Serves as hinge bolt)
 * Nut M5 X1 (Serves as hinge bolt)
 * Hot melt nut M3 X12